roman-milk/roman-milk.github.io/leelee.md

  Maria patted down the dress, and helped her pet out of the chair.

  Lee Ann was still breathing heavily, ready to climax.
 Despite the pain and humiliation, she felt excited, or did the pain add to the need?
 Shock and arousal made her legs wobble, as though they were rubber.
 She needed her mistresses steadying hand and influence.
 She held onto the chair, while the two chatted.
-Report_Story #2